firebase/firebase-tools/README.md

-**We are aware of compatiblity issues with Node v8.0.0 and are working to resolve them.
-For now, please use Node v7.10.0 or lower.**

 # Firebase CLI [![Build Status](https://travis-ci.org/firebase/firebase-tools.svg?branch=master)](https://travis-ci.org/firebase/firebase-tools) [![Coverage Status](https://img.shields.io/coveralls/firebase/firebase-tools.svg?branch=master&style=flat)](https://coveralls.io/r/firebase/firebase-tools) [![NPM version](https://badge.fury.io/js/firebase-tools.svg)](http://badge.fury.io/js/firebase-tools)

 These are the Firebase Command Line Interface (CLI) Tools.
 They can be used to: